 After all, a domain forms an important part of your brand, around which you can build a successful business.
 Just look at online travel company lastminute.com.

 Regardless of whether your business is established or not, there are two main ways to come up with domain name ideas:

 - Create a branded domain.
 This means finding a domain name that's an invented brand name, rather than one or more dictionary words.
 Some of the world's most successful businesses took this approach, including expedia.co.uk and ebay.co.uk.

 - Come up with keywords.
 This sees you brainstorm words that relate to your business, then experiment with different combinations until you find a domain name you like.
 Businesses with domains like this include hotels.co.uk and cheapflights.co.uk.

 The best place to start is a traditional brainstorm.
-Come up with lots of words related to how describe your business and the sort of domain you want.
+Come up with lots of words related to your type of business or what you do and the sort of domain name you want.

 Don't restrict yourself too much.
 Because availability of good domains is limited, you need to think creatively - and this is just a starting point.

 Tools to find domain names

 Once you've come up with lots of ideas, play around with them and check to see what domains are available.
 Combine different words, experiment with shortened versions and use an online thesaurus to come up with alternative suggestions.